Independent Verification

 Their analysis confirms the accuracy of my original design and provides full verification of it.

-TUV-NEL staff were offered the opportunity to witness the Proof of Concept (PoC) ECS unit in operation, but declined and instead included the following caveats in the ‘Conclusions’ section of their report.
+TUV-NEL staff were offered the opportunity to witness the TRL5 Energy Conversion System (ECS) unit in operation, but declined and instead included the following caveats in the ‘Conclusions’ section of their report.

 Caveat 1.
 The current verification is based on ‘steady state’ hydrodynamic models; however, the system is inherently transient in nature and would benefit from ‘unsteady’ calculations.
 In particular the system losses in key areas such as the rising and falling of water in the Back Up (BU) tanks, alongside the ‘back up phenomena’ witnessed on the PoC would be advantageous to understand mathematically.

-Comment:- The following video demonstrates this rising and falling ‘Back Up’ action on a 60 second cycle, when operating in HAC mode, the range within the back up tanks is minimal in relation to the 35m height of the system.
-The PoC is fitted with instruments which provide robust data for mathematical analysis.
+Comment:- The following video demonstrates this rising and falling ‘Back Up’ action on a 60-second cycle, the range within the backup tanks is minimal in relation to the 35m height of the system.
+The ECS unit is fitted with instruments that provide robust data for mathematical analysis.

 Caveat 2.
 The hydrodynamic calculations of the components which can be verified include the selection of the pump and suitable base pressure to move the dense media from the manifold tank through the system to the back-up tanks at a height of 35m.
-However, the pressure in the downward media pipe is lower than the manifold tank preventing the media to flow back into the tank.
-During small scale testing by Associated Power, a ‘back-up’ phenomenon was observed where media would mix in the back-up tanks and allow the media back into the manifold tank.
+However, the pressure in the downward media pipe is lower than the manifold tank preventing the media from flowing back into the tank.
+During small-scale testing by Associated Power, a ‘back-up’ phenomenon was observed where media would mix in the back-up tanks and allow the media back into the manifold tank.
 This phenomenon would benefit from 3D CFD modelling analysis and small-scale experiments with pressure measurements to derive a suitable verified model.

-Comment:- TUV-NEL repeatedly state that ECS is transient in nature, not steady state.
-The downflowing mixture of dense media and water can continuously enter the manifold tank, because the tank is being drained at exactly the same rate by the combined action of the circulation pump and feed to the magnet.
-This phenomenon can be observed in continuous action on the PoC.
+Comment:- TUV-NEL repeatedly states that the Energy Conversion System is transient in nature, not steady state.
+The downflowing mixture of dense media and water can and does continuously enter the manifold tank, because the tank is being drained at exactly the same rate by the combined action of the circulation pump and feed to the magnet.
+This phenomenon can be observed in continuous action on the ECS unit.

-The operation of the back-up tanks is fundamental to the generation of export power from ECS units, as TUV-NEL acknowledge in their verification of the 30KW pilot unit.
+The operation of the back-up tanks is fundamental to the generation of export power from the Energy Conversion System units, as TUV-NEL acknowledges in their verification of the 30KW pilot unit.

 Caveat 3.
 The base pressure is also sufficient to move the media through the magnet and turbine to the back up tanks, however, this assumes minimal loss of head pressure through the magnet.
 As the magnet is a novel technology developed by Associated Power Ltd, further experimental data is required to build a suitable model at the scale and efficiency required for this system.

-Comment:- The layout of the magnet system in the PoC now differs from the TUV-NEL diagram shown on page 18 of their report.
-Associated Power originally operated the rotating drum, partially submerged, in the horizontal position, as depicted in their diagram, however, to minimise drag losses the drum is now mounted vertically inside an airlock, rotating in air, with negligible resistance, within the magnet tank.
-A diagram of this revised layout can be viewed at ECS Technology - How it works.
+Comment:- The layout of the magnet system in the latest ECS unit, now differs from the TUV-NEL diagram shown on page 18 of their report.
+Associated Power originally operated the rotating drum, partially submerged, in the horizontal position, as depicted in their diagram, however, to minimise drag losses the drum is now mounted vertically inside an airlock, rotating in the air, with negligible resistance, within the magnet tank.
+A diagram of this revised layout can be viewed at Energy Conversion System Technology - How it works.

 Large permanent ferrite magnets are incorporated in the s/s drum, hence no exterior power is required for the magnet element.